ioggstream/python-course/sparql-101/05-sparql.md

   How many triples are in the graph?
 - Replace the `*` with `?subject ?predicate ?object`.
   What happens?

+:warning: `SELECT`ed fields are NOT separated by commas.

 ```python
 # Use this cell for the exercise.